Southern Thailand insurgency: Casualties

 According to government data, from 2004 until the end of 2012 the conflict had resulted in at least 3,380 deaths, including 2,316 civilians, 372 troops, 278 police, 250 suspected insurgents, 157 education officials, and seven Buddhist monks.
 According to one report in the Patani Post in late May 2014, about 6,000 people have been killed in the conflict during the previous decade.
 A January 2016 article in the Bangkok Post reported a total of 6,543 deaths and 11,919 injuries from 2004 until the end of 2015, with an estimated 15,374 "insurgency-related" incidents occurring during the same period.
 From 2016 to November 2017, 160 more people have died.
 Though the insurgency is geared against the government, Thai security forces, and Buddhist civilians, in the general period of the conflict 60% of casualties have been Muslim – most of whom were killed at the hands of insurgents.
-On 13 January 2025, seven people were injured after a bomb attached to a motorcycle exploded near a police station in Mueang Pattani District.
+On 13 January 2025, seven people were injured after a bomb attached to a motorcycle exploded near a police station in Mueang Pattani District.And On July 22 2026, five paramilitary rangers were killed and two civilians were injured when a group of heavily armed on a pickup truck attacked at the Bukeh Sami (municipal checkpoint in Tan Yong Mas subdistrict, Ra-ngae district, Narathiwat Province.